pbakota/jbolcsek_kove/README.md

 The game does not use any 3rd party tool or engine.
 Everything was made from scratch with plain Javascript and canvas.

+### How to operate in the game

+Use cursor keys to navigate the hero.
+Use the space bar key and cursor up to open/close doors.
+Use the space bar key and cursor down to operate with commands.
+To navigate the command, use the cursor up or cursor down, and press space to select the command.
+Use the cursor left and cursor right to navigate items selector or morph to selected life form.

 Valuable links:

 * [Plus4world](http://plus4world.powweb.com)